Tuesday, 25 November 2025

 Dio tells us that the emperor Claudius joined the legions at the Thames and led them across the river where they defeated the Britons who had gathered there.
 Claudius then took Camulodunum (‘fortress of the war god Camulos’) the tribal capital of the Trinovantes, where he received the submission of 11 British Kings.
 Claudius declared the foundation of the province of Britannia, establishing Camulodunum (Colchester) as its capital with Plautius appointed as first governor.

 The Roman’s now consolidated their foothold in Britain.
-Vespasian would lead the south-westward campaign with Legio II Augusta, Legio XI Gemina would head for the midlands while Plautius would take Legio IX Hispana north.
+Vespasian would lead the south-westward campaign with Legio II Augusta, Legio XIV Gemina were moved to Leicester while Plautius would take Legio IX Hispana to Longthorpe and Newton on Trent.

 Legio XX remained at the newly founded Roman Colchester and constructed a legionary fortress next to the oppidum of the Trinovantes, the first permanent legionary fortress to be built in Britain.
 In one of the ditches of the fortress at Colchester six human skulls were found, all displaying signs of a violent end.
 These are the remains of members of Trinovantes who had been beheaded by soldiers of Legio XX.
 Whether they were part of a minor uprising against the Romans is unclear, their heads were likely impaled on stakes outside the fortress as a warning to others, in a similar manner to the Dacian heads shown on Trajan’s Column.